sirosen/globus-sdk-python/docs/services/compute.rst

 There are two client classes, supporting versions 2 and 3 of the Globus Compute API.
-Where feasible, new projects should use :class:`ComputeClientV3`, which includes the latest API features and improvements.
+Where feasible, new projects should use :class:`ComputeClientV3`, which supports the latest API features and improvements.

 ..  autoclass:: ComputeClientV2
     :members: